Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### HMMRATAC

 Another package that was developed for ATAC-seq peak calling is HMMRATAC.
 It provides the user with gappedPeak statergy which reports the accessible peak region and the flanking region that is hypothesized to support the accessibility.
+This method uses a machine learning method that divided the whole genome into center of peak, supporting region and background (non peak).
+Personally I prefer this method.

 ## Differential accessibility